 For inquiries regarding the Health Geoinformatics program, please contact Seth Wiafe at firstname.lastname@example.org or (909) 558-7596.

-For inquiries regarding the Healthy Communities by Design Summit, please contact Diane Garcia-Gonzales at email@example.com or (909) 558-8072.
+For inquiries regarding the Healthy Communities by Design Summit and HAZUS-MH workshop, please contact Karla Barrow at email@example.com or (909) 558-8072.